Human population projections

-Population projections are attempts to show how the human population statistics might change in the future.
+Human population projections are attempts to extrapolate how human populations will change in the future.
 These projections are an important input to forecasts of the population's impact on this planet and humanity's future well-being.
-Models of population growth take trends in human development, and apply projections into the future.
+Models of population growth take trends in human development and apply projections into the future.
 These models use trend-based-assumptions about how populations will respond to economic, social and technological forces to understand how they will affect fertility and mortality, and thus population growth.